 Old Town, Ohrid

 Ohrid is Macedonia’s crown jewel.
 The Old Town offers traditional architecture that beautifully blends in with the natural surroundings.
-These charming buildings are characteristic only for this region and offer a true representation of Macedonia’s culture and history.
+These charming buildings are characteristic only of this region and offer a true representation of Macedonia’s culture and history.

 Trpejca, Lake Ohrid